NerdCedricYay/beir/beir/README.md

 **Results**
 - First 10 answers for first 2 queries
 <img src="top_10_for_queries_0_1.png" width="600">
-- These queries are interesting because they show us the reality of documents and queries.
-- Most queries are small Compared to the documents that they query.
-- Large documents create large documents norms, which in turn make the cosine similiarty score appear very small.
-- Even so, a small Cosine Similarity does not always mean that the document is not relevant, like the 2 cases above.
+These queries are interesting because they show us the reality of documents and queries.
+Most queries are small Compared to the documents that they query.
+Large documents create large documents norms, which in turn make the cosine similiarty score appear very small.
+Even so, a small Cosine Similarity does not always mean that the document is not relevant, like the 2 cases above.

-## Query Using Titles Only
+ **Query Using Titles Only**

 The retrieval system is evaluated using only document titles.

 ![Query on Document Titles](query_on_doc_title_only.png)
+- Even though the querying on the titles scores higher cosine similiarity scores (due to a low document norm), it is no where near as effective as using the title and the text for finding related documents.

 ---